 If the egg doesn’t get fertilised, it will disintegrate in your uterus.
 Your oestradiol and progesterone levels will drop at the same time, and the lining of your uterus will break down.
 Your period will arrive about two weeks later.

 The myLotus fertility tracker will tell you a lot about your menstrual cycle, but it can’t tell you about the quality or quantity of your eggs – which are both affected by age.
 If you’re worried about your age in relation to fertility, this article contains a good summary of everything you need to know and talk to your doctor about.

 Understanding your body will improve your chances of getting pregnant

 Understanding the menstrual cycle is your first step to a better chance of conceiving.
 Your next step?
 To understand your own cycle – particularly your LH levels and LH surge.
-The myLotus fertility tracker can help with that, and it’s the only ovulation predictor test that can detect all kinds of LH surges with the same accuracy as a lab-based test.
+Ovulation predictor test can help with that.

 Send to a friend